 His every muscle burning, Artur levered his steel-burdened frame from the earth.
 He tottered on hands and knees, quivering like a newborn calf.
 With an effort, he groped at his helm, pulled it free.
 Air and sky slammed his senses.
 He gagged, vomiting strings of bile into the mud.

 Again came the priest’s voice.

 Artur swung his head around, searching the blurred distances.
-Through lines of ragged wet hair, he found Southkessel, smudged like a brush stroke on plaster.
-Beyond lay the river and the bridges and, finally, Lloudyn, the capital of his stolen kingdom, crowned by St. Asherah’s on its high hill.
+Behind him, to the south, a clutch of mounted men were approaching.
+To the north lay the outskirts of Whitside, smudged like a lone brush stroke on plaster.
+In that direction, he knew, lay Long Bridge and the river and, finally, Lloudyn, the capital of his stolen kingdom, crowned by St. Asherah’s on its high hill.

 … It’s not so easy as that, priest…

 But if I may, Majesty, for how long has Arnos fought Norloch, Norloch fought Arnos?
 Nine years?
 Ten?
 How many men have fallen in your battles, how many lives destroyed in their wakes?
 And for what?
 House Arnos and House Norloch, the White Rose and the Black… Do you not see, Majesty, you are brothers!
 Brothers!

 The ground bucked beneath his gauntleted hands.
 The knights who’d been pursuing him closed in, a ring of horseflesh and riveted steel.
 Two of the riders swung from their saddles, armor rattling.
 They approached, swords drawn, blood-black.
 Above, a banner sagged on a pole: the White Rose of Arnos.

 Others were closing in as well.
 Artur squinted up at them.
 Impossibly, each bore to his eyes the visage of the Irathic priest: lank black hair, spearpoint noses thrusting over narrowed mouths.